-To invert \mathbf{V} , we use Cholesky decomposition
+To invert V, we use Cholesky decomposition

-- ullet ... i.e. writing ${f V}$ as ${f LL}^T$ for some lower-triangular ${f L}$ analogous to taking a square root - Our code saves and uses chol(V) - ullet This is easier to invert than V using chol2inv() and also permits taking the inverse of a subset of V - The subset property is very useful in GWAS, but may not be needed if everyone is included in analysis of every variant - as in some WGS work - Eliminating the use of chol2inv() at each variant is a well-known trick for speeding up the association tests hugely as most of the CPU time is used running chol2inv()
+- ... i.e. writing V as $\mathbf{L}\mathbf{L}^T$ for some lower-triangular \mathbf{L} analogous to taking a square root - Our code saves and uses chol(V) - This is easier to invert than V using chol2inv() and also permits taking the inverse of a subset of V - The subset property is very useful in GWAS, but may not be needed if everyone is included in analysis of every variant - e.g. when genotypes imputed - Not using chol2inv() at each variant (just under the null) speeds up the association tests hugely-as most of the CPU time is used running chol2inv()